dhruvp-8/arancia/README.md

 ## Performance

-Performance Benchmarking tool was created with a support from RocksDB OpenSource Foundations
+The performance benchmarking tool was created with support from the RocksDB Open Source Foundation

 ## Deployment